Soft, moist, and reminiscent of oatmeal cookies, Honey Blueberry Oatmeal Bars are filled with a homemade blueberry jam without pectin.

 - Preheat oven to 350F.
 Line an 8x8 square pan with parchment or grease with cooking spray.

 - In a large bowl, mix together the flour, oats, cinnamon, baking soda, and salt.

 - In another large bowl, beat together the butter, honey, and brown sugar until creamy, about 2-3 minutes.

-- Bake 30 minutes or until golden brown.
+- Bake 28-30 minutes or until golden brown.
 Cool completely before cutting into squares.